fuzzylogicltd/fuzzylogic.ltd-v1/src/data/work/kurzman.md

 Attorneys are linked to practice areas and more specific sub-practice pages, and you can follow the links back and forth to learn about the firm, the people and their specialties in detail.

 ![Attorney list](./kurzman-attorneys.png)

+Besides those, there's also a news section, the items from which get pulled to the homepage into a carousel as well, and a few static pages, including a contact page with a Google map.